Summary of service

 Orthology inference is most often based on molecular protein sequences.
 For a comparison of different orthology prediction methods, a common set of sequences must be established.
 Therefore, only identical proteins are mapped to each other.

-To make comparisons of method easier, the orthology research community has agreed in 2009 to established a common QfO reference proteome dataset.
-Currently we are using the reference proteomes from 2020_04 and 2022_02 for benchmarking.
-The 2011 dataset can no longer be used for benchmarking, but the results of the public projects stay for reference.
+To make comparisons of method easier, the orthology research community has agreed in 2009 to establish a common QfO reference proteome dataset.
+Currently, we are using the reference proteomes from 2020_04 and 2022_02 for benchmarking.
+The older datasets can no longer be used for benchmarking, but the results of the public projects stay for reference.

 We encourage to use always the newest dataset: Established resources should run their pipeline on all datasets, including the cutting edge dataset 2022_02.
 Emerging tools and resources should at least use the latest stable 2020_04 dataset, which allows to compare the predictions against a large set of established orthology inference resources.